-An exercise program designed for football athletes who participate in intercollegiate athletics.
+A beginning exercise program designed for added power and explosive movement as a result of resistance and plyometric training.
 Emphasis will be on the development of the lower body.
 Targeted muscle groups are the gluteus, quadriceps, hamstrings and calf.
-May be repeated.
+Primary focus will be on proper safety procedures and techniques.